raavibharath/My-Portfolio-project/README.md

 ## Welcome to my personal portfolio website!
 You can view some of my GitHub projects, my resume, and technical skills

+## If you want modify this repo, you can follow steps mentioned below

 ## Getting Started:
 Clone down this repository.
 You will need **Node.js** and **Git** installed globally on your machine.